the-scouts/por/src/por/expected/chapter-3.exp.rst

 b.
 If the address of the District Secretary is not known, the information should be forwarded to Headquarters.

 c.
-Notification should also be sent to Headquarters in respect of Beaver Scouts, Cub Scouts and Scouts who are going to live abroad.
+Notification should also be sent to Headquarters in respect of Squirrel Scouts, Beaver Scouts, Cub Scouts and Scouts who are going to live abroad.

 Rule 3.5 Annual Census
 ----------------------